Covid: Omicron now dominant virus variant in Scotland

 She stressed that the country now has much more effective protection against the virus than it did a year ago, with booster doses of the vaccine appearing to be very effective in reducing the risk of serious illness from Omicron.

-She said it is expected the increase in cases will "continue and accelerate", adding: "As of now the scale and the immediacy of the challenge it presents is of profound concern."
+But Ms Sturgeon said the recent increase in cases is expected to "continue and accelerate", adding: "As of now the scale and the immediacy of the challenge it presents is of profound concern."

+The first minister also said people should "think very carefully" about every interaction with other people due to the "not insignificant" risk of catching Covid.

+She said that anyone who tested positive now would be isolating over Christmas, and that people planning to do something with other people should make a judgement about "whether it is worth it to you to run the risk of not being with your family on Christmas Day".